Sagoia/GLOVE/BUILD.md

 | --- | --- | --- |
 | -d \| --debug | _OFF_ | _Enable building Debug mode_ |
 | -t \| --trace-build | _OFF_ | _Enable logs_ |

+The above process builds GLOVE for Android and generates an apk to be later installed on the Android device.
+See the installation process [here](Demos/README_demos.md).